By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 8 Nov 2017

 Because building up the layers of protection over time is the best strategy to protect painted surfaces.
 Additionally, surfaces receiving extensive paint correction before coating installation, remain at their optimal state for both performance and aesthetics.

-Topical Protection (Silica or Spray Sealant) Application Method
+Topical Protection (Ceramic or Spray Sealant) Application Method

 This will vary based upon the product used, however typically the application method of topical protection is straightforward.
 The time to apply is very minimal, application time should be no longer than 30 minutes when performed very slowly.
 The method of application is super simple.
 Start with a super clean vehicle with cool panels in a shaded area.